Wachusett Regional High School

 Dungeons and Dragons (Ms. Donahue)

-Students will meet in room E103 to play Dungeons and Dragons with their peers.
-The game gives students the opportunity to us critical thinking and problem solving skills.
+Students will meet in room C110 on Tuesdays after school to play Dungeons and Dragons with their peers.
+The game gives students the opportunity to use critical thinking and problem solving skills.

 E.U.R.E.K.A.
 (Encouraging Underclassmen to Research and Experiment to Know All) (Ms. Litterio-Foster)

 Juniors and Seniors mentor underclassmen looking for help on their current Honors science project.
 This help includes the formation of ideas, designing experiments, training on equipment, statistical analysis, report editing and project presentation skills.
 Meets Tuesday mornings before school in D113.